semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

   --env-vars VAR1=A,VAR2=B
 ```

-When using the configuration file, the agent expects an array of strings using the same format above:
+When using the configuration file, the agent expects an array of strings using the same format as shown above:

 ```yaml
 # config.yaml